 Scholar Green Primary School will provide information to approved outside agencies, such as Educational Psychologist, NHS, Mental Health, Family Support Worker and Cheshire East only with agreement of the parents of the child concerned.
 For discussions with outside agencies written parental consent will be obtained.
 The children on the SEND register have a file containing all their information and this is kept in a locked filing cabinet which the Headteacher and SENDCO has a key to.
 Any members of staff that require information on a child in their class must liaise with either of the two members of staff for access to the filing cabinet.

 Policy Reviews

-Reviewed: September 2022 (Caroline Yarwood, SENDCO and Anne Lock, SEND Link Governor) Policy has been agreed in principle by Governors on 28.09.22 Policy was ratified by full governors on 19.10.22
+Reviewed: October 2023 (Caroline Yarwood, SENDCO and Anne Lock, SEND Link Governor) Policy was ratified by full governors on 18.10.23

-Review Date: October 2023
+Review Date: October 2024

 The Cheshire East Continuum of Need for SEN